 If you’re wondering why such early learning experiences have far-reaching effects, there are a number of interesting theories, according to researchers.
 Under the cognitive advantage hypothesis, it is thought that preschool experiences often lay a developmental and cognitive foundation that leads to improved academic outcomes later on the school career.

 According to the family support hypothesis, it is believed that participation in early learning programs promotes better parental involvement and more contact between teachers and parents, which in turn increased the effectiveness of a child’s early learning experiences both at school and at home.

 Whichever hypotheses work, the data shows that every parent and educator ought to understand that we just cannot underestimate the importance of positive and effective early learning experiences.
 Whether we consider the research from a societal or parental perspective, quality education and learning experiences as early on as possible can ensure that your child develops the solid foundations necessary on which to build a successful future.
 Some are considering starting their kids with an English tutor to get a head start with learning a foreign language.

 In my personal opinion, and with the decline of the economy, the long term financial benefits don't really mean a thing to me.
-I don't really want to send Natalia away to preschool earlier than her 4th or 5th birthday and I do believe she can learn many things at home too.
+I don't really want to send my kid away to preschool earlier than her 4th or 5th birthday and I do believe she can learn many things at home too.
 That said, day care and preschool have many benefits not the least of which is having the kid in contact with other kids of the same age.
-I only wish when the time comes to take Natalie into one, that I'll find the right one!
+I only wish when the time comes to take my daughter into one, that I'll find the right one!

 Lot's of love